Last Updated on December 4, 2019 by Chef Mireille

 Let’s try to avoid consumerism this holiday season which is polluting our planet more and more every year and instead give an edible gift that will happily go into somebody’s tummy instead of a landfill.

 I have been visiting the Netherlands since I was a child.
-Although I usually visit during the summer, one year I was there during the holiday season.
+Although I usually visit during the summer, one year I was there during the Christmas time holiday season.
 It is such a festive time of year and one of the nicest seasons to visit the Netherlands.

 Strolling through Amsterdam’s Christmas markets in freezing temperatures as we take hot chocolate breaks in cafés every ½ hour.
-Watching fireworks and eating lots of Olliebollen (Dutch Fruit Doughnuts) on New Year’s Eve.
+Watching fireworks and eating lots of Oliebollen (Dutch Fruit Doughnuts) on New Year’s Eve.
 Ice skating on the canals that irrigate the farm land in rural areas and warming up afterwards with glasses of Gluhwein (warm spiced wine).
 These are just some of the reasons to visit the Netherlands during the holiday season.

 I am always staying with family when I visit.
 They are spread throughout the entire country, allowing me to visit different areas and never have to pay for hotel.
 Aren’t I lucky!!!

 We mostly eat Antillean or Surinamese food at home, so I rarely eat Dutch food.
 The exception is desserts.
 In the Netherlands, lunch is the heaviest meal of the day.
 Dinner is a lighter affair eaten in the early evening and usually about 1-2 hours after dinner, there is always an evening snack.
-Tea or coffee with some kind of dessert.
-Apple pie, carrot cake, sweet bread, cookies.
-There is always an assortment to choose from that was purchased from the local bakery.
-If nothing else, then there is always bread with jam and cheese!

 Not only are these delicious cookies, but also edible ornaments!